 As described above, Galt followed the planning process detailed in Chapter 3 of the Base Plan.
 In addition to providing representation on the Sacramento County Hazard Mitigation Planning Committee (HMPC), the City formulated their own internal planning team to support the broader planning process requirements.
 Internal planning participants, their positions, and how they participated in the planning process are shown in Table D-1.
-Additional details on Plan participation and City representatives are included in Appendix A. FILL OUT TABLE WITH WHO PARTICIPATED AND HOW.
+Additional details on Plan participation and City representatives are included in Appendix A.

-I able D-1 City of Galt - Planning I ea m
+Table D-1 City of Galt - Planning Team